Cranq-io/cranq-tutorials/reference/1_application_flow/1_2_iterators/README.md

 Place an instance of the ```data/array/Filter``` node:
 - This node will iterate through each item in the array
-- Each item will appear on it's ```item``` output
+- Each item will appear on its ```item``` output
 - The result of the ```number/Odd tester``` node will determine whether the item will be included in the filtered resultset
-- The per-item processing is parallel, but the result is synchronized - the filter node will output an array of the filtered values on it's ```filtered``` output.
+- The per-item processing is parallel, but the result is synchronized - the filter node will output an array of the filtered values on its ```filtered``` output.

 ### Test data: